 General credits are separately reported to partners as a single item.
 A partner's distributive share of general credits is taken into account as a current year general business credit.
 The tax liability limit for the general business credit is applied at the partner level.

 Combine the following credits and report them under "general credits" on line 10.

-• Credit for backup withholding on dividends, interest, and other types of income.

-• Qualified electric vehicle credit (Form 8834).

-• Unused credits from cooperatives.

-• Investment credit (other than rehabilitation credits from rental real estate activities) (Form 3468).

-- Work opportunity credit (Form 5884). - Welfare-to-work credit (Form 8861).

-• Credit for alcohol used as fuel (Form 6478).

-• Credit for increasing research activities (Form 6765).

-• Enhanced oil recovery credit (Form 8830).

-• Disabled access credit (Form 8826).

-• Renewable electricity production credit (Form 8835).

-• Empowerment zone employment credit (Form 8844).

-Indian employment credit (Form 8845).

-• Credit for employer social security and Medicare taxes paid on certain employee tips (Form 8846).

-• Orphan drug credit (Form 8820).

-• Credit for contributions to selected community development corporations (Form 8847).

-• General credits from other electing large partnerships.
+- Credit for backup withholding on dividends, interest, and other types of income. - Qualified electric vehicle credit (Form 8834). - Unused credits from cooperatives. - Investment credit (other than rehabilitation credits from rental real estate activities) (Form 3468). - Work opportunity credit (Form 5884). - Welfare-to-work credit (Form 8861). - Credit for alcohol used as fuel (Form 6478). - Credit for increasing research activities (Form 6765). - Enhanced oil recovery credit (Form 8830). - Disabled access credit (Form 8826). - Renewable electricity and refined coal production credit (Form 8835). - Empowerment zone and renewal community employment credit (Form 8844). - Indian employment credit (Form 8845). - Credit for employer social security and Medicare taxes paid on certain employee tips (Form 8846). - Orphan drug credit (Form 8820). - Biodiesel fuels credit (Form 8864). - New markets credit (Form 8874). - Credit for contributions to selected community development corporations (Form 8847). - Credit for small employer pension start-up costs (Form 8881). - Credit for employer-provided child care facilities and services (Form 8882). - New York Liberty Zone business employee credit (Form 8884). - Low sulfur diesel fuel production credit (Form 8896). - General credits from other electing large partnerships.

-Exception: The refundable credit for Federal tax paid on fuels and the refund or credit for tax paid on undistributed capital gains of a regulated investment company or a real estate investment trust are allowed to the partnership.
+Exception.
+The refundable credit for federal tax paid on fuels and the refund or credit for tax paid on undistributed capital gains of a regulated investment company or a real estate investment trust are allowed to the partnership.
 Thus, they are not separately reported to partners.